Author: Milena Dragicevic Sesic in cooperation with Hristina Mikic and Goran Tomka

 The Belgrade Agreement of 2002 established the Federal State of Serbia-Montenegro, which was legally made up of two separate republics: the Republic of Serbia and the Republic of Montenegro, each with its own ministry for culture.
 Informally, the Republic of Serbia included two autonomous provinces, Vojvodina (northern part of Serbia) and Kosovo; the latter, however, officially remains under the control of a United Nations administration and therefore the Serbian government has no legal influence in Kosovo.
-The province of Vojvodina has its own Secretariat for Education and Culture.
+The province of Vojvodina has its own Secretariat for Culture and Public Information.
 The Belgrade Agreement stopped being relevant after the Referendum on 21 May 2006, when Montenegro became an independent nation.
 This paradoxically meant that, without a stated intention, Serbia also became an independent nation.

 Despite the devastation of the nineties, and the difficulties of the present decade, many of the surviving strengths of Serbian cultural life can be seen to be derived from a long tradition of cultural discourse shaping national identity.
 At the level of infrastructure and management, one can look back to the relative certainties of life under the Federal Socialist Republic of Yugoslavia, in which decentralisation and institutional self-government were key characteristics of cultural policy as long ago as the 1960s.
 These traditional practices are still applicable today and are currently being adapted in response to the new social, economic and political conditions.